Welcome to today's edition of the Rush 24-7 podcast.

 What is this?

-You know his name first name.
+You know his first name?

 Robbie.

-Okay, Robbie Mook, okay.
+Okay, Robbie Mook.

-Hillary Clinton's campaign manager citing Senator Bernie Sanders' surprise victory in Michigan this week after outspending her there.
+Hillary Clinton's campaign manager, citing Senator Bernie Sanders' surprise victory in Michigan this week after outspending her there.

 Robbie Mook warning supporters it could happen again Tuesday in Ohio, Missouri, and Illinois.

-Mook says that uh Bernie outraised us by 12 million dollars in February, then outspent us on TV in Michigan.
+Mook says that Bernie outraised us by $12 million in February.

 With the additional money they raised this week, Bernie could outspend us in states like Ohio, Missouri, Illinois.

-This is an ominous warning from MOOC.
+This is an ominous warning from Mook.

-Mook has reason to be concerned, new scientific prediction of the race.
+Mook has reason to be concerned.

 This is not a poll.